forem/forem/docs/installation/windows.md

 sudo apt update && sudo apt install --no-install-recommends yarn
 ```

-Make sure that Yarn is installed with the command `yarn -v`.
+To verify Yarn's installation, run the command `yarn -v`.
 It should print
-`Yarn requires Node.js 4.0 or higher to be installed.` on getting installed
+`Yarn requires Node.js 4.0 or higher to be installed.`.
+This indicates that the
-correctly.
+Yarn installation succeeded but Node.js still needs to be installed for it to
+work fully.
+We install Node.js later on in the installation process.

 ### PostgreSQL